ChristopherGittner/OSMBugs/README.md

 OSMBugs
 =======
-An Android App to view and edit the various Bug report platforms of the Openstreetmap project.
+An Android App to view and edit the various Bug report platforms of the OpenStreetMap project.

 Currently supported Platforms are:

-- Openstreetmap Notes
+- OpenStreetMap Notes

 - Keepright